ersinersoy/annplsqlclassification/README.md

 # Using Artificial Neural Networks to Provide Guidance in Extending PL/SQL Programs

 This project involves the creation of an artificial neural network model to automatically predict the correct placement of a new PL/SQL object among one of the existing schemas.
-The model uses dependencies among the software and database objects as features for this training.
+The model uses dependencies among the software and database objects as features for training.
 Then, given a new object and the list of other objects it uses, the network can predict the schema, where the object should be included.

-The repository includes executable Python scripts in the form of Jupiter notebooks for the creating of the model, optimizing the hyperparameters of the model via grid search, as well as a set of datasets used for training and validating the model.
+This repository includes executable Python scripts in the form of Jupiter notebooks for creating the model, optimizing the hyperparameters of the model via grid search, training and validating the model.
+It also includes a set of datasets used for training and validating the model as well as the obtained results.

 *Our Study is performed using Scikit-Learn-GridSearchCV.
 Code of our study is shown on CRM_ALL_Part2.ipynb for hyperparameters below,